 Yeah.
 I did.
 I did some made up modeling.
 I’ve done everything in spreadsheets so I have a lot of, whenever I build a new channel, I’m already working out those privileges conversions at every conversion point.
 It was nice that you can just tackle it on and play with any of the percentages.
 There’s fall off rates if you had a membership site, it was really neat.

 Yeah.
 That’s something to consider checking out, GERU.
-I’ll put links, we’ll have links to all the different products and things that we’ve talked about in the show notes by the way.
 Be sure to go to the Marketing Speak website for all that.
 What about video sales letters?
 Are those still effective?
 VSLs, or long form sales letters, are those still effective?
 What are you seeing in the market place?

 Yes.
 Everything done well is still working.
 It works for the same reason it worked originally, the concepts are still working.
 There is a place where it’s novel.
 They seem to work better so you can get away with more.
 People think, “Oh, this is going to change everything.”
 The truth is the fundamentals still work.
 People still need to see it in a certain way.
 Some people don’t consume video very well, some people need to see it in written forms, some long form sales letters are stronger there.
 You have to know your audience again.
 If you’re going for maybe baby boomers in high range, maybe you don’t want us to do a lot of social media interaction, Facebook Live.
 You want to get the content, maybe a longer thing that they can actually print out and read at their own time, or even mail it to them so they have a physical form.
 They are all working long form sales letters, I see those convert all the time.
 The videos are powerful because they allow someone to get a feel for you.
 That doesn’t mean that everybody should be on video, some people that’s not what you want.
 They’re not as I guess crafted in speaking skills.
 They don’t really come off well.
 You have to be very careful about who the actor or the star is for those pieces.